Ford Indigo

-The Ford Indigo is a concept car developed by American automobile manufacturer Ford for the 1996 auto show circuit and designed by Ford's design and technical director Claude Lobo.
-Only two examples were built, of which only one was actually functional.
+The Ford Indigo was a concept car developed by American automobile manufacturer Ford for the 1996 auto show circuit and designed by Ford's design and technical director Claude Lobo.
+Only two examples were built, of which only of them one was actually functional.
 It took Ford six months from the original computer designs to the finished show car.
 The functional concept is still owned by Ford.
-The non-functioning show car was auctioned off.
+The non-functioning show car was auctioned off to Jack Roush.

 History

 The Indigo was developed to showcase Ford's Indy car technologies, including new materials and construction techniques as well as powertrain and aerodynamic enhancements.
 The monocoque chassis was developed in conjunction with Reynard Motorsport as a single piece tub made of a carbon fiber composite material, to which the suspension is directly attached.
 The suspension was a direct copy, in both design and materials, to Reynard's various Indy cars, needing only slight modifications to allow for a two-passenger layout.